jidongbsu/cs452-web-server/README.md

 void *consumer(void *ptr);
 ```

 You also need to modify the *main*() function, so that the *producer*() and *consumer*() will be called.
-Plus, you are required to extend *main*() so that users (who run the web server) can specify how many consumer threads they want to run.
+Plus, you are required to extend *main*() so that users (who run the web server) can specify (from the command line with a -*t* flag) how many consumer threads they want to run.
 Users do not need to specify how many producer threads they want to run: in this assignment, we only need to support one single producer thread.

 To facilitate your implementation of the producer/consumer functions, a doubly linked list library is provided.
 As shown in the starter code, *./list/lib/libmylib.a* is the provided library.
 It is pre-compiled, meaning that you can use the library but you have no access to its source code.
 Coming with the library are two of its header files: List.h and Node.h, both are located in the list/include subfolder.
 In this assignment, you are asked to create a linked list using API functions provided by this library.
 When the web server is running, producers add nodes to this linked list, whereas consumers remove nodes from this linked list.